tashbalrai/react-ts-demo/README.md

 I know that this way of building the React application is now deprecated.
 At first, I decided to go with Next.Js.
 Since, this assignment is concerned with React + Typescript, so I prefered `create-react-app` over Next.Js to work with pure React + Typescript and to avoid any abstraction provided by Next.Js framework.

-I have tried to complete the task within the allocated time, but I wasn't able to complete the unit tests.
-I have added few unit tests but not all and full unit tests are there.
+I have tried to complete the task within the allocated time, but I wasn't able to add full unit tests for all the components.
+I have added few unit tests.
+Like, I have covered the unit test for `calculateTaxHelper()` function and for few other components.

 ### Installation